 + age requirement?

+The minimum age depends on the course.
+It is always either 14, 15, 16 or 18+.
+Please see the respective course page to check.
 If you or your child are a bit too young; you can still apply now to save your spot for next year.

 + What about accommodation?

 We help you decide on accommodation, too!
 Please decide on a course before accommodation, since it changes depending on the location.

 The JLPT stands for the Japanese Language Proficiency Test.

 It is a standardised test recognised internationally; testing reading, writing and listening skills (there is no speaking section).